 Nordic mysteries uncovered!
 Here are some of the most asked questions about how we keep Teton Valley well-groomed.

+How often to you groom?
 We groom multiple Nordic trails every day all winter long when conditions permit.
 Singletrack grooming for fat bikes is dependent on the amount of new snow, air and snow temperatures, amount of trail use, and the depth and quality of the base.
-When we receive consistent new snow we will groom as often as we can.
+When we receive consistent new snow we will groom as often as we can..

 We know that more experienced skiers tend to like hard fast conditions, less experienced skiers prefer to have slower softer conditions, and classic skiers want firm hard tracks.
 Our grooming staff and volunteers try to provide the best possible compromise so that everyone using the trail has an enjoyable experience.
-Our groomers update conditions on our Grooming Report on tvtap.org.
+Our groomers update conditions on our Grooming Report.

 Thanks for rallying with us to build Teton Valley’s finest Nordic Program.
 We are working hard so you can play hard.
 The purchase of Trail Support Vehicle stickers and Puppy Permits support our operations or you can support us by paying as you go at the trailhead.